 4. Herceg Novi

 Located at the entrance of Bay of Kotor, this is one of Montenegro's most popular destination.
-It offers the best of everything for every kind of traveller.
-From beaches to fortress to the charm of the old town, Herceg Novi is a place where every traveller has something to do.
-You could relax at the Zanjice beach, which is dotted with olive groves, or take a boat ride out to the Lustica Peninsula, where the Blue Cave is located.
+It offers the best of everything for every kind of traveler.
+From beaches to the fortress to the charm of the old town, Herceg Novi is a place where every traveler has something to do during their summer holidays in Montenegro.
+You could relax at the Zanjice beach, which is dotted with olive groves or take a boat ride out to the Lustica Peninsula, where the Blue Cave is located.

 This is the most popular town in the country and you will know why when you visit it.
 The old town, replete with churches and shambled structures, is a UNESCO World Heritage site.
 But there is more to this town that the museums and churches.
 The Bay of Kotor is just as stunning as other coastal areas in the country and the surrounding rugged mountains make for an amazing view, especially during sunset.